curityio/nginx_oauth_proxy_module/README.md

 ![Security Handling](resources/security-handling.png)

-- The SPA makes an API call with an AES256 encrypted HTTP Only cookie containing an opaque access token
+- The SPA sends an AES256 encrypted HTTP Only cookie containing an opaque access token
 - The OAuth Proxy module decrypts the cookie to get the opaque access token
 - The opaque access token is then forwarded in the HTTP Authorization Header
 - The [Phantom Token Module](https://github.com/curityio/nginx_phantom_token_module) then swaps the opaque token for a JWT access token
-- The incoming HTTP Authorization Header is then updated with the JWT access token and forwarded to the API
+- The incoming HTTP Authorization Header is then updated with the JWT access token
 - The API must then verify the JWT in a zero trust manner, on every request

 ## Configuration Directives